Alice M. Greenwald: Education

-Greenwald has an M.A. in the History of Religions from the University of Chicago Divinity School, and a B.A. with concentrations in English Literature and Anthropology from Sarah Lawrence College.
+Greenwald has an M.A. degree in the History of Religions from the University of Chicago Divinity School, and a B.A. with concentrations in English Literature and Anthropology from Sarah Lawrence College.
 In 2007, she delivered the commencement address at Sarah Lawrence College, listed in Humanity.org’s Index of Outstanding Speeches as one of the two best speeches that year.

 Career

-From 1984-86, she served as chair of the Council of American Jewish Museums, and in 1981, received a Fellowship for Museum Professionals from the National Endowment for the Arts.
+From 1984 to 1986, she served as chair of the Council of American Jewish Museums, and in 1981, received a Fellowship for Museum Professionals from the National Endowment for the Arts.

-From 1986-2001, Greenwald was the principal of Alice M. Greenwald/Museum Services, working for clients including the United States Holocaust Memorial Museum, the Baltimore Museum of Industry, the Pew Charitable Trusts, and the Historical Society of Princeton.
+From 1986 to 2001, Greenwald was the principal of Alice M. Greenwald/Museum Services, working for clients including the United States Holocaust Memorial Museum, the Baltimore Museum of Industry, the Pew Charitable Trusts, and the Historical Society of Princeton.
 Greenwald has been executive director of the National Museum of American Jewish History, Philadelphia (1981–86); acting director (1980), curator (1978–81) and assistant curator (1975–78) of the Hebrew Union College Skirball Museum, Los Angeles, and curatorial assistant at the Spertus Museum of Judaica, Chicago.

 Greenwald has advised a number of global memorial and museum projects, including the United Kingdom Holocaust Memorial & Learning Centre, a project under the auspices of the UK Holocaust Foundation Board, which she was invited to join at the request of former British prime minister David Cameron.
 She has also provided advice and consultation services to the planners of the Oslo Government Center/Utøya Island Memorials, commemorating the 22 July 2011 bombing/massacre in Norway.

-Before joining the 9/11 Memorial & Museum, Greenwald was the associate museum director, museum programs, at the United States Holocaust Memorial Museum in Washington D.C. from 2001-2006, having worked for the previous 14 years as an expert advisor to the project and a member of the “Design Team” for the permanent exhibition.
+Before joining the 9/11 Memorial & Museum, Greenwald was the associate museum director, museum programs, at the United States Holocaust Memorial Museum in Washington D.C. from 2001 to 2006, having worked for the previous 14 years as an expert advisor to the project and a member of the Design Team for the permanent exhibition.

-From January 2017 to September 2022, Greenwald was the president & CEO of the National September 11 Memorial & Museum.
+From January 2017 to September 2022, Greenwald was the president and CEO of the National September 11 Memorial & Museum.